 4.10 Bereavement Leave: Upon the death of an immediate family member (spouse/partner, child, sibling, parent, or in-law), the Minister may take up to 10 days of paid leave.
 For the death of a family member outside the immediate family, the Minister may take up to 5 days of paid leave.

 4.11 Sabbatical Leave: The Minister may use sabbatical leave for study, education, writing, meditation, and other forms of professional, religious, spiritual, or personal growth.
-Sabbatical leave accrues at the rate of one month per year of service, with leave to be taken after four but before seven years of service.
-No more than six months of sabbatical leave may be used within any twelve-month period.
+Sabbatical leave accrues at the rate of one month per year of service up to six months total accrued, with leave to be taken after four but before seven years of service.
+No more than four months of sabbatical leave may be used within any twelve-month period.

-The dates of a proposed sabbatical of more than three months should be submitted to the Board for approval at least 12 months in advance.
-For sabbaticals of three months or less, dates should be submitted at least 4 months in advance.
+The dates of a proposed sabbatical of more than three months should be submitted to the Board for approval at least 9 months in advance.
+For sabbaticals of three months or less, dates should be submitted at least 6 months in advance.